 The Group's accounting policy is to carry its investment properties at fair value, with changes in fair values being recognised in profit or loss.
 The Group is to estimate the fair value of the investment properties based on information provided and the market valuation performed by an external independent valuer.
 Significant judgement is required to be exercised by the directors in determining the appropriate valuation methods and the key assumptions used in the valuation.
-The carrying amount of investment properties as at the reporting date is disclosed in Note 6 to the financial statements.
+The carrying amount of investment properties as at the reporting date is disclosed in Note 6.

-PROPERTY, PLANT AND EQUIPMENT 5.
+5. PROPERTY, PLANT AND EQUIPMENT